Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Mathematics/Related Rates.md

 # Related Rates

-Problem where the one rate depends on another
+Problem where one rate depends on another

+## Steps

+1. Draw the situation.
+2. Establish the equation that relates the quantities of interest.
+3. Implicitly differentiate the equation with respect to $t$.
+4. Substitute the given information and solve for the rate.

 ## Examples

-Two people on bikes are separated by 250 meters horizontally.
+Two people on bikes are separated by 350 meters horizontally.
 Person A starts riding north at a rate of 5 m/sec and 7 minutes later Person B starts riding south at 3 m/sec.
 At what rate is the distance separating the two people changing 25 minutes after Person A starts riding?

 ![[Related Rates 1|300]]